 Remote Assistance vs. Remote Desktop

 Remote Desktop is used to remotely connect to other clients and with each logon it creates a new user session.
-With remote desktop you can connect to a client that has no active user session.
-It’s mainly used to connect to servers.
+With remote desktop you can connect to a client that has no active user sessions.
+It’s predominantly used to connect to servers.

-Remote Assistance on the other hand is a tool to interact with the user working on the workstation.
-To make a remote assistance connection happen the user and the helpdesk employee have to be logged-in on their workstations.
-After the connection is initiated both employees can see the same screen and the helpdesk employee can interact with the users desktop.
+Remote Assistance on the other hand is a tool used to interact with users working on the workstation.
+To make a remote assistance connection happen, the user and the helpdesk employee have to be logged-in on their respective workstations.
+After the connection is initiated, both parties can view the same screen and the helpdesk employee can interact with the user`s desktop.